drozddawid/java-advanced-techniques/README.md

 My solutions for the tasks performed during the course "Java programming - advanced techniques" conducted at the Wrocław University of Science and Technology.

 # Repository structure
 So as to make the repository structure more transparent, I created separate branch for every task solution.
-Every task is described in it's README.md.
+Every task is described more precisely in its README.md (on its branch).

 # Summary
 Below are short descriptions of every task in this repository.